ConfederacyOfGaia/Gaia/players-guide.md

 ### Changes to spells

-- *Friends* and *charm person* targets get a Wis save to see if they're hostile when the spell ends; hostile on pass, unaware on fail.
+- Targets of the *friends* and *charm person* spells get a Wisdom save to see if they're hostile when the spell ends: hostile on pass, unaware on fail.
 - *Goodberry* produces 1 berry per spell slot level used.
 - *Mage armor* gives AC 12 + spell slot level (e.g., 4th level slot = AC 16).
 - *Shield* gives AC bonus of +4, +1 per slot level (e.g., 3rd level slot = +7).